 *** I should clarify that I do not have anything against high impact factor journals.
 They are a business and they do it well.
-Moreover, they often provide a great editorial input and production assistance.
-However, I am critical on the use of such journals in Academia that, in practise and in many cases, slows down the discovery process.
+Moreover, they often provide great editorial input and production assistance.
+However, I am critical on the use of such journals in Academia that, in practice and in many cases, slows down the discovery process.

 Although I am no expert in livestock production and food chains, I do recall debates on making abattoirs more humane by ensuring that animals are not aware of their fate.
-In other words, the poor bovine should not see other fellow animals being slaughtered fearing for their lives in a long and slow progressing queue towards death.
+In other words, the poor bovine should not see other fellow animals being slaughtered fearing for their lives in a long and slow-progressing queue towards death.
 Fair enough.

 While travelling to London for a networking event, I was messaging over Slack with a friend, a former PhD student, and casually chatting about a number of things.
 At his question: ‘how things are going’, I instinctively responded along the line of ‘well, although growing tired of the slaughterhouse that is academia…’.
 Although I love Academia, I have been also openly critical about it over the years.
 However, I never defined certain processes of Academia as a ‘slaughterhouse’ before.
 At the same time, the definition fits so well.

 When I was a PhD student, I thought that for those students like me, doing anything else than staying in Academia was a failure.
 Bovine-me was roaming the green fields of Germany and The Netherlands happily fattening (quite literally in my case).
 A constant flow of fellow students would join us in ever greener pastures, cohort after cohort, and many others leaving for higher hills never coming back, with a few – barely visible at a distance – growing older at one of the most remote fields.
-Bovine-friends say – fields where the grass is the sweetest.
+Bovine-friends say, fields where the grass is the sweetest.